modmail-dev/modmail-docs/installation/local-hosting-vps/patreon_logviewer.md

 To set up OAuth2, you need to set a few settings in your Discord Developer Portal.
 First, head to the [Discord Developer Portal](https://discord.com/developers/applications) and select your modmail bot application.
 Then go to "OAuth2" and "General"
 <figure><img src="https://i.imgur.com/ZqteRCn.png" alt=""></figure>

 First, copy the Client ID and Client Secret.
-You will need these later when filling in the .env.
+You will need these later when filling in the `.env`.
 Then, set a redirect URL to `https://yourlogviewer.com/callback`, with the url being changed to the url of your logviewer.
 Finally, click save.
 <figure><img src="https://i.imgur.com/xTBUnSA.png" alt=""></figure>